FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3c.md

 <div class="content">

-### Backend connected to a database
+### Connecting the backend to a database

 Now we have enough knowledge to start using Mongo in our application.

-Let's get a quick start by copy pasting the Mongoose definitions to the <i>index.js</i> file:
+Let's get a quick start by copy-pasting the Mongoose definitions to the <i>index.js</i> file:

 ```js
 const mongoose = require('mongoose')